Aldrazus/EventHub/README.md

 ### Viewing Events
 Users can view more information about an event, including certain statistics such as view count, follow count, and RSVP count

+### One-Click RSVP
+Users can RSVP for an event with a single click of a button.

 ### Google Maps API
 Users can view the location of an event on Google Maps.